WillieCubed/WillieCubed/README.md

 ### 💻 I build things.

-I was the founder of [Nebula Labs](https://utdnebula.com), an orgainzation dedicated to building tools to enhance students' educational experiences.
+I was the founder of [Nebula Labs](https://utdnebula.com), an organization dedicated to building tools to enhance students' educational experiences.
 I grew a team of four full-stack developers to a communiy of over thirty product designers, UI/UX designers, and engineers of all types spanning four product teams.
 Nebula Labs'